rachelcarrington/rachelcarrington.github.io/_pages/about.md

   - /about.html
 ---

-I am a Senior Research Associate in Statistics at Lancaster University.
+I am currently a Senior Research Associate in Statistics at Lancaster University.
 My current research focuses on post-selection inference for changepoint models.

-I have also worked as a Research Fellow at the University of Nottingham, on combining high-dimensional data from different sourcces to map urban deprivation in Tanzania.
-My PhD, which was also at the University of Nottingham, focused on language models and word embeddings.
+I obtained my MMath and PhD from the University of Nottingham, the latter under the supervision of Dr. Karthik Bharath and Dr. Simon Preston.
+My PhD thesis focused on word embeddings used to model language.
+I investigated several aspects of this topic, including addressing the non-identifiability of sets of word embeddings, and considering methods for modelling language change across time.
+I followed this with a postdoc at the University of Nottingham, where I worked on combining high-dimensional, non-traditional forms of data to map urban deprivation in Tanzania.

 Contact: r.j.carrington (at) lancaster.ac.uk